 The most important part of the day – SIESTA

 Don’t be shocked that the specific cafe or a shop is not open during the day, here in Valencia locals take siesta seriously.
-Actually, sometimes they decide to be closed all day or even all week, but don’t be annoyed it’s the part of experience in Spain.
-Usually siesta is and number of shops shut between 2pm and 6pm.
+Actually, sometimes they decide to be closed all day or even all week, but don’t be annoyed it’s the part of the experience in Spain.
+Usually, siesta is and a number of shops shut between 2pm and 6pm.
 I guess we can’t blame them I believe we all rather be at the beach during hot days of summer than at work.

 Wander around the Old Town